Attested: [ci]vitatiscorieltavvorom, from a tile graffito #itatiscoriel#auuoro# found at Churchover, Warwickshire, as read by Tomlin (1982).

 Name origin: Three possibilities.
 (1) Divide the observed graffito into civitatis cori (to match the other places called Coria) plus eltavorom (to match the Ravenna Cosmography's Eltavori).
 (2) Divide Corieltauvi into *coriel, a hypothetical diminutive of Latin corium ‘hide, skin, leather’ (which survives in English as the trade name currier and in French as cuir, etc), plus*tauvi, resembling Old English tawian ‘to prepare’, which led to the word taw, meaning to make skins into leather by a process not quite the same as tanning.
 That would be an excellent fit to the later speciality of Leicester: shoes, wool, and textiles.
 (3) Emend the observed reading to *corielitavorum, to represent the *coria (gathering place) of a hypothetical ethnic group, the *Litavi, as suggested by Coates (2012).

-Notes: Both Tomlin and Coates wrote while people believed the mistaken view of Rivet & Smith that the Cosmography seriously corrupted names, and also while it was fashionable to hunt preferentially for Celtic etymologies.
-If one discounts those views, possibility 1 seems best, especially if Latin horrea ‘storehouses’ is cognate with coria, since one might expect to see it on pottery.
+Notes: Both Tomlin and Coates wrote while people believed a mistaken theory that the Cosmography seriously corrupted names, and also while it was fashionable to hunt preferentially for Celtic etymologies.
+Discounting those views makes possibility 1 seems best, especially if Latin horrea ‘storehouses’ is cognate with coria, since one might expect to see it on pottery.
+Rivet & Smith quoted an incorrect earlier reading, which appeared to mention soliliorum.